bradparks/bradparks.github.io/source/index.md

 - Use a recipe card, picture or index card that is ***no bigger than 4x6 inches in size***.
 This is important to make sure they all fit in the recipe box.
 - Use more than one card if you want...
 Think it'd take 10 to tell your story?
 Then use 10.
 If we need to get a bigger box, we'll get a bigger box!
-- Tell others about it and get them to write her a note too ;-) Forward them this note, and get them to join the Facebook group at this link, so we can talk about it some more:
+- Tell others about it and get them to write her a note too ;-) Just send them to this page (http://www.bradparks.com), or get them to join the following private Facebook group, so we can talk about it some more:

     https://www.facebook.com/groups/843835985729441/